Related Topics

 How can I get dog food with no money?

 How can I get free pet supplies?
 What can I do for a sick dog with no money?
 Although SNAP does not cover pet food, there are resources available to help pet owners in need.
-These programs provide relief to individuals and families struggling to feed and care for their pets.
+These programs provide relief to people and families struggling to feed and care for their pets.
 They can mean the difference between being able to keep a beloved fur-friend—and having to make the heartbreaking decision of surrendering it to a shelter.

 Here are some places to start if you need help feeding and caring for your pets: